hinson/DLCVLecture/Readme.md

     If your MacOS < 10.15, replace `.zprofile` with `.bash_profile`.

-5. Install VSCode and extensions.
+5. Install VSCode and extensions

     ```bash
     brew install --cask visual-studio-code